ryand6/Python_Calculator/README.md

 # Python_Calculator
-Re-creation of iPhone calculator using Pythong and PyQt5
+Calculator using Python and PyQt5

+Desktop graphical application that recreates the iphone's basic calculator for desktop use